Anton Nijholt, University of Twente, The Netherlands

 - Affective BCI in game, art and entertainment environments

 - BCI, Augmented and Virtual Reality, serious games;

 - The impact of BCI Hackathons on research and applications;

 - Multi-brain and multimodal interaction in game and artistic environments;

-- BCI environments for self-reflection, empathizing, collaboration, and competition;
+- BCI environments for self-reflection, empathizing, and therapy;

-- BCI control of instruments and tools for games, artistic expression, and exploration;
+- BCI control of instruments and tools for games and artistic expression; and

-- Agency in BCI games and interactive installations; and
+- Agency in BCI games and interactive art installations

 All registered papers will be published by Springer and made available through SpringerLink Digital Library.

 ArtsIT proceedings are indexed in leading indexing services, including Ei Compendex, ISI Web of Science, Scopus, CrossRef, Google Scholar, DBLP, as well as EAI’s own EU Digital Library (EUDL).